 Kajari Teej also known as Kajli Teej, is celebrated on the third day of the dark half or Krishna Paksha in the Hindu month of Bhadrapada.
 Kajari Teej celebrations last two days and sometimes even continue up to the birthday of Lord Krishna or the festival of Janmashtami

 Goddess Uma (another form of Goddess Parvati) is worshiped on this day.
 During Kajari Teej, married women observe fast, also known as Teej Vrat, to please Lord Shiva and Goddess Parvati.
-By doing the Kajari Teej Vrat, women pray for the health, wellbeing and along life for their husbands.
+By doing the Kajari Teej Vrat, women pray for their health, well-being, and life for their husbands.
 The Shingar (usually done with Bindi, Sindoor, Mehndi, Bangles, etc) represents love and respect for her husband or her fiance.

 Hartalika Teej - Praying for God’s blessings

-Hartalika Teej this is the most important one out of the three.
-Hartalika is a combination of "harit" and "aalika" which means "abduction" and "female friend" respectively.
+Hartalika Teej is the most important one out of the three.
+Hartalika is a combination of "harit" and "like" which means "abduction" and "female friend" respectively.
 As per the Hindu calendar, Hartalika Teej

-is celebrated on 3rd day of the Shukla Paksha in the Hindu month Bhadrapada.
+is celebrated on the 3rd day of the Shukla Paksha in the Hindu month Bhadrapada.

 According to the legend of Hartalika Teej

 , the friend of Goddess Parvati took her to the thick forest so that her father can't marry her to Lord Vishnu against her wish.
 The morning time is considered good to perform Hartalika Puja.
-If morning Puja is not possible due to some reason then Pradosh time is also considered good to perform Shiva-Parvati Puja.
-Teej Puja should be done after taking early bath and getting dressed up with fine clothes.
+If morning Puja is not possible, then Pradosh time is also considered good to perform Shiva-Parvati Puja.
+Teej Puja should be done after taking an early bath and getting dressed up with fine clothes.
 Sand made Lord Shiva and Goddess Parvati should be worshipped and the legend of Hartalika should be narrated during the Puja.

-Although the rituals of Hartalika Teej are almost same as other Teej Vrat, there are, however, some differences, these are as follows;
+Although the rituals of Hartalika Teej are almost the same as other Teej Vrat, there are, however, some differences, these are as follows;

 Important Rituals Of Hartalika Teej